carpentries-incubator/workflows-nextflow/episodes/09-Simple_Rna-Seq_pipeline.md

 {: .challenge}

 > ## Add a publishDir directive
-Add a `publishDir` directive to the quantification process of `script4.nf` to store the process results into a directory of your choice.
+Add a `publishDir` directive to the quantification process of `script4.nf` to store the process results into folder specified by the `params.outdir` Nextflow variable.
+Include the `publishDir` `mode` option to copy the output.
 > > ## Solution
 > > ~~~
 > > publishDir "${params.outdir}/quant", mode:'copy'